26 Facts About Syfy's 12 Monkeys

 Even though there was a constant time crunch, the department never skimped on the details.
 One of Schull’s 1940s costumes from the fourth season had a low-V back with “this beautiful body chain across the back and then a single pearl dangling down,” Schull says.
 “When I ran or I moved, the dress fanned open with gold and cream art deco paneling in the front.
 It’s really, really intricate and beautiful.”

-In a post-apocalyptic world, no clothing could ever look brand new—so clothes that were supposed to be from 2043 went to the breakdown department, which used techniques from putting kidney beans in the pockets of clothes and sanding them to get texture to washing leather to age garments.
+In a post-apocalyptic world, no clothing could ever look brand new—so clothes that were supposed to be from 2043 went to the breakdown department, which used techniques from putting kidney beans in the pockets of clothes and sanding them to create texture to washing leather to age garments.
 For most of the series, they did each piece by hand, but while filming the fourth season, the department discovered a time-saving breakdown technique when they had to age a lot of clothes quickly: “We found out you can get a cement mixer, fill it with rocks, and throw all that in, and it will beat up everything,” Schure said.

 Each character has an established costume look, and there will be nods to that style in all of the costumes, no matter what time the character is in.
 “For example, in Jennifer’s case, she’s always a double sock girl—she always wears tights with double socks,” Schure said.
 Sometimes the actors even got to weigh in on their looks: Hampshire collaborated with Schure on her 1920s costumes, one of which was inspired by the poster for Charlie Chaplin’s The Kid.